 -

-/mnt: The local path on the current server to which you want to mount the file system.
+/mnt: The local path to mount the file system to.

-After you correct the mount configuration, the automatic check script returns a mount command and a message that indicates that the check is complete.
+After you correct the mount configuration, the automatic check script returns a mount command and a completion message.

 -